stettix/chronicles/README.md

 This project is a toolkit that requires some self-assembly, i.e. it's not a shrink-wrapped solution that you can point and click to install in your data lake.

-The project is at an early stage, it's a work in progress and has **not** been seem production use yet.
+The project is at an early stage, it's a work in progress and has **not** seen production use yet.
-If you're interested to try it out, feel free to [get in touch](https://twitter.com/JanStette) for help.
+If you're interested and would like to know more, feel free to [get in touch](https://twitter.com/JanStette).

 If you want the security of a solution backed by a large organisation, you may want to consider one of the [alternatives](#alternatives) instead.

 ## Status

 This is a work in progress and is not ready for production use yet.

+See the [project board](https://github.com/stettix/chronicles/projects/1) to see what's being worked on and what is remaining.

 ## Limitations